NOhs/dkey/README.md

 -   To ensure nothing breaks, access to the new dict with the old key still works

--   For key replacements, old keys are simply mapped to the new object (no duplication is created)

--   For key removals, old keys will raise a warning but are still in the dict

 -   To ensure developers are made aware of the deprecation a `DeprecationWarning` is raised which automatically tells which old key to replace with what, or which key is no longer available.